 As agri-business replaced the family farm, fewer and fewer farmers planted more and more of the same kind of seed.
-With cultivars like Rutgers, VF-145, and Big Boy in such universal demand, seed, companies had little reason to continue offering varieties that only a few contrarians sought.
+With cultivars like Rutgers, VF-145, and Big Boy in such universal demand, seed, companies had little reason to continue offering varieties that only a few traditionalists sought.
 Backyard gardening seemed to be disappearing too as small farming communities lost population to suburbia.
-Seed companies were caught up in merger-mania, consolidating to where only a few mega-conglomerates monopolized the market.
+Seed companies were caught up in merger-mania, consolidating to the point only a few mega-conglomerates monopolized the market.

 Besides Kent and Diane, two other individuals who deserve recognition for their advocacy and efforts in preserving heirlooms are Carolyn Male and Craig LeHoullier.
 Dr. Male is a lifetime Member of SSE and has contributed hundreds of heirlooms for preservation.
 She has grown and evaluated more than 1,000 heirloom varieties herself.
 Dr. LeHoullier joined SSE in 1986.
 His personal heirloom collection also exceeds 1000.
 Craig also collects antique seed catalogs to glean their historical data.
 I'm sure there are many others deserving acclaim, but really, in the data-base of heirloom tomatoes I've searched, the names Whealy, Male and LeHoullier are ubiquitous.
 Thanks to them the public interest in heirloom varieties has exploded, and I think bio-diversity in the gene-pool of tomatoes, for now at least, is safe.